explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 _Can authors report statistics about the manual validation process?_

-Unfortunately a user study is out-of-scope for this work; see [...]
+Unfortunately a user study is out of scope for this work.
+We plan to do that next now that we have a good handle on the required LLM competencies.

 _Re. the subset of SciGen used, could you provide details on the selection logic/sampling criteria and exact number of examples used in the evaluation?_

-[Number of example papers + replacement problems within each of those]
+[19 of 400 + n replacement problems within each of those]

 However we have increased the size of the dataset in two ways:
 - for measuring correctness only, we have added automation scripts to allow use to process the whole of SciGen (400+ examples)